Our A-Z of Weston Way

 - entry to the nursery school is via the pedestrian footpath only

 Children have the opportunity for snack during the morning and afternoon.
 This is a sociable time where the children can discuss their play and develop their social skills.
-Children will be asked to bring 2 pieces of fruit a week on a Monday and Wednesday to share with the other children.

 Special Educational Needs & Disabilities